 Researchers studied two different age groups of teens.
 The first age group was between 12-14 and the second was between 16-18.
 Overall, the study consisted of 3,000 adolescents from 51 different schools.
 The study was the first longitudinal study questioning the reciprocal associations between excessive internet use, school engagement, school dropouts and depression among teens.

 The research concluded that students who dropped out of school due to internet addiction were more likely to develop symptoms of depression.
 It also found that while excessive internet use can lead to internet addiction in teens, the internet provides important experiences for youth.
 The use of digital technology can also engage and inspire teens to take interest in things not available to them in school.
 Internet use should continue to be encouraged but also limited within adolescents.
 Maintaining a healthy balance between technology, education, and social events is the best way to reduce the chances of internet addiction in teens and school dropouts.

 Trails Carolina Can Help

-Trails Carolina is a wilderness therapy program for struggling teens, ages 11-17.
+Trails Carolina offers therapeutic wilderness programs for internet and technology addiction treatment in struggling teens, ages 11-17.
 Our students commonly deal with issues such as depression, anxiety, ADHD, addiction, and other behavioral challenges.

 For more information about Trails Carolina, please call 800-975-7303 today!.